OFTechLabs/alexa-workshop-java/FinancialPlanning/src/main/resources/assignment.md

 * Increase the time to target (a longer period should yield a higher feasibility)

 _Note: you will need to add your own intents here, update the `intents.json` and the `Java` code to handle the extra intents.
 We can deploy the `intents.json` and `.jar` file for you once you are ready._

+_Starting point: in the first assignment the `SetInitialSavingsIntent` was added and handled, in this extra assignment you will essentially have to repeat the process with the intents listed above._

 ### Extra: Your own idea